-Why Is My White Tattoo Bumpy Or Raised?
+Why Is My Tattoo Bumpy or Raised?

 This occurs for a few different reasons:

 When a tattoo is being done with most colors, the insertion of a pigment is easily seen, given the skin tone being worked on.
 With light colors in some skin tones, the ability of the pigment to shine through the skin’s natural colors is limited.
-Because it has been limited, artists may choose to go over the area being tattooed multiple times, or until they see the color being worked with shine through.
+Because it has been limited, artists may choose to go over the area being tattooed multiple times or until they see the color being worked with shine through.

-Single Pass White Ink Tattoo Won’t Give The Best Results.
+Single Pass White Ink Tattoo Won’t Give the Best Results.

-Taking multiple passes on a white ink tattoo can improve visibility and longevity but will definitely put a dent in your bank account.
+Taking multiple passes on a white ink tattoo can improve visibility and longevity but will put a dent in your bank account.
 Things to think about:

 Do White Ink Tattoos Fade?